vstconsulting/polemarch/doc/restapi.rst

 .. http:delete:: /api/v1/projects/{id}/

-   Delete project.
+   Deletes project.

    :arg id: id of project.

 .. http:post:: /api/v1/projects/

-   Create project.
+   Creates project.
 Operation automatically triggers synchronization.
 Details about what it is you can see in description :http:post:`/api/v1/projects/{id}/sync/`